apache/flink/docs/apis/streaming/windows.md

 will be dropped.
 Flink will also make sure that any state held by the windowing operation is garbage collected once the watermark passes the end of a window plus the allowed lateness.

+<span class="label label-info">Default</span> By default, the allowed lateness is set to
+`0`.
+That is, elements that arrive behind the watermark will be dropped.

 You can specify an allowed lateness like this:

 <div class="codetabs" markdown="1">